 To add to this dilemma, we know it is possible to think we have believed when this isn’t the case.
 There is, after all, such a thing as true and false faith, not to mention true and false assurance.
 A person can be deceived by a false profession of faith which produces a false sense of assurance when he or she has never exercised saving faith in the biblical sense of the term.
 Our Lord warned about this (Matt.
 7:21–23).
 He said, “Strive to enter through the narrow gate, for many, I say to you, will seek to enter and will not be able” (Luke 13:23).
 The apostle John spoke of many in Christ’s presence who exercised counterfeit faith that was not efficacious to save (John 2:23–25; 8:30–44).
 Scripture is replete with warnings about religious deception and false professions of faith and even exhorts those who profess Christ to examine themselves to see if they are in the faith (2 Cor.
 13:5).
 The sheer weight of these biblical texts causes many to fear as they struggle to attain to a sense of certainty with regard to their spiritual condition and eternal destiny.

 For this reason, Scripture exhorts us to be diligent in pursuing assurance.
 “Therefore, brethren, be even more diligent to make your call and election sure, for if you do these things you will never stumble” (2 Pet.
 1:10).
 In this text, Peter is addressing “brethren” “who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ” (1:1) but who nonetheless were in danger of lacking the assurance that they were cleansed from their former sins (1:9) due to a lack of diligence in pursuing the means of grace in order to progress in sanctification (1:5–8).
 We must never be slothful in seeking to enjoy full and unhindered fellowship with God through Bible study, prayer, worship, fellowship with the church, and all the other means that God has graciously provided for us to grow in our knowledge of Him and in spiritual fruitfulness.
-Assurance is a precious flower in the garden of God that must be handled with tender care and cultivated with persevering fellowship with and persistent obedience to God.
+Assurance is a precious flower in the garden of God that must be handled with tender care and cultivated with a circumspect endeavoring after humble obedience to all the commandments of God.

 How Do I Know I Have Believed?